Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Income Tax Audit Laws

 Any individual or company which does not need to get their accounts audited under Section 44AB need not submit their records.
 For example, certain companies must stick to the policies outlined for stock audit or statutory audit, and hence, do not have to go in for income tax return audit.
 Such accounts will have a separate tax audit report for their filings if they file their returns within the stipulated time.
-Here’s a look at the various Sections which handle laws related to income tax audit in India.
+Here’s a look at the various Sections which handle laws related to income tax audit due date in India.

 1. Section 44BB: For NRIs working in areas related to mineral oils